Everyone’s Wild About Harry’s

 104 Broadway (Route 85), Colchester

-Although I haven’t had but two burgers in about ten years (both for the purposes of this blog), I think I still have a pretty good idea of what makes a delicious one.
+Although I haven’t had but two burgers in about ten years (both for the purposes of this website), I think I still have a pretty good idea of what makes a delicious one.
 However, my lack of beef consumption certainly hampers my ability to review the Roadfood burger joints passionately and perhaps fairly.

 Oh well.
 Roadfood made a list and therefore I must complete it.
 Onward to Harry’s.